 While the car you drive can influence your insurance rates, your driving habits affect it even more.
 By practicing safe driving habits, you will keep yourself and other drivers safe while also saving money.

 To help avoid rate increases, consider ERIE Rate Lock®*.
 This policy endorsement freezes your auto premium year after year, until you add or remove a vehicle or a driver from your policy or change the location where your car is garaged.
 Talk to a local ERIE agent to learn more and get a free quote.

-*Not available in North Carolina, Maryland and New York.
+*Not available in all states.
 Limited to three years in Virginia.
 ERIE Rate Lock® does not guarantee continued insurance coverage.
 Insured must meet applicable underwriting guidelines.
 Premium may change if you make a policy change.